Prospective Clinic Sponsors

 - Clinic teams consist of 4–5 students.

-- A faculty adviser acts as a coach/mentor to the team.
+- A faculty advisor acts as a coach/mentor to the team.

 - Clinic teams are assembled by the faculty, who take into account academic interests and strengths, as well as personal preferences.